Toeplitz Quantization for Non-commutating Symbol Spaces such as $SU_q(2)$: Canonical Commutation Relations

 for $j, k \in \{ 1 , 2 , \dots , n\}$.
 Here $\hbar >0$ is Planck's constant.
 Notice that we have deliberately written these as relations to be quotiented out and that we have not used the standard notation for commutators.
 One important point, often sluffed over, is that (\ref{A-ccr}) and (\ref{Adag-ccr}) are non-trivial relations mathematically, since they impose the commutativity of certain pairs of generators in the quotient algebra of CCR.
 The corresponding generators of the free algebra do not commute, of course.
 However, in physics the intuition is that commuting operators are like objects in classical mechanics and so are deemed to be trivial in the quantum setting.
 Using this physics intuition, the only non-trivial case is (\ref{A-Adag-qccr}) when $j=k$, while from a mathematical perspective all the cases of (\ref{A-Adag-qccr}) as well as (\ref{A-ccr}) and (\ref{Adag-ccr}) are non-trivial.

 Instead of concerning ourselves with what is trivial and what is not (and from whose point of view), let us simply note that the relations (\ref{A-ccr}), (\ref{Adag-ccr}) and, when $j \ne k$ (\ref{A-Adag-qccr}), are homogeneous elements (in this case of degree~$2$) in the free algebra, while (\ref{A-Adag-qccr}) for $j = k$ is not a homogeneous element.
 Also, Planck's constant only plays a role in (\ref{A-Adag-qccr}) for $j = k$ and then only in a lower order term.
-The free algebra $\mathcal{F}$ introduced above is also a graded algebra, where the linear span of all of the basis elements $G_{f_1} G_{f_2} \cdots G_{f_n}$ for some fixed integer $n \ge 0$ is by definition the subspace of homogeneous elements of degree $n$.